xiaonia/kotlin-web-site/pages/docs/reference/properties.md

 ```
 </div>

-The modifier can be used on `var` properties declared inside the body of a class (not in the primary constructor, and only
+<span style="color:red;">The modifier can be used on `var` properties declared inside the body of a class (not in the primary constructor, and only
 when the property does not have a custom getter or setter) and, since Kotlin 1.2, for top-level properties and
 local variables.
 The type of the property or variable must be non-null, and it must not be a primitive type.

 Accessing a `lateinit` property before it has been initialized throws a special exception that clearly identifies the property
-being accessed and the fact that it hasn't been initialized.
+being accessed and the fact that it hasn't been initialized.</span>

 ### Checking whether a lateinit var is initialized (since 1.2)